afragen/core-rollback/README.md

 ## Usage

 From the Tools menu select `Rollback Core`, select the version you wish to rollback to from the dropdown and click `Rollback`.
-You will be directed to the `update-core.php` page where you should see a button to `Re-install Now` your specified version.
-If you move away from the `update-core.php` page before clicking the `Re-install Now` button you will have 15 seconds to return and complete the process or you will need to start over.
+You will be directed to the `update-core.php` page where you should see a button to `Re-install` your specified version.
+If you move away from the `update-core.php` page before clicking the `Re-install` button you will have 15 seconds to return and complete the process or you will need to start over.

 In multisite use the Settings menu.

 **WARNING:** Downgrading WordPress Core may leave your site in an unusable state requiring a complete reinstall or a forced reinstall using WP-CLI, `wp core update --force --version=5.5.3`.
 It may also leave your site broken due to a plugin or theme incompatibility. **Use at your own risk.**

 Rollbacks use your current locale.

-Core version check must run to display the `Re-install Now` link.
-If it doesn't show it's not a plugin error.
-Just click the `Check Again` button/link.

 PRs are welcome.